abilandz/PH8124/Lecture_4/Lecture_4.md

 continue <someInteger>
 ```

-In the next section we discuss how we can combine different functionalities covered by now, and establish another frequently used feature.
+In the next section, we discuss how we can combine different functionalities covered by now, and establish another frequently used feature.